 - Press the SET button when the menu is closed. - Press the UP or DOWN button until Motorcycle is marked.
 Press the SET button to open the menu. - Press the UP or DOWN button until Quick Shift+ is marked.
-Press the SET button to open the submenu. - Activate the menu item using the UP or DOWN button.
+Press the SET button to open the submenu. - Activate menu item using the UP or DOWN button. - Press the SET button to switch quickshifter + ( p.
+145) button on or off.